ergon/figma-table-builder/README.md

 ## Possible improvements

-- Support table cell components having their text label **not** as a direct child
 - Error messages: Use UI with higher visibility than toast at the bottom of the screen
 - Auto-focus input field when plugin UI is opened (or/and add paste button)